ArminJo/JK-BMSToPylontechCAN/README.md

 - Shottky diode e.g. BAT 43.
 - Arduino Nano.
 - 16 (or 20) MHz crystal.
 - MCP2515 / TJA1050 kit for Arduino. !!!
-You must replace the assembled 8 MHz crystal with a 16 MHz one !!!
+You must replace the assembled 8 MHz crystal with a 16 MHz (20 MHz) one !!!

 ### Optional
 - 2004 LCD with serial I2C interface adapter.
+- 2 pin female header for automatic LCD brightness control.
 - LDR for automatic LCD brightness control.
-- BC 549C or any type with hFe > 250 for automatic LCD brightness control.
+- BC 549C or any type with hFE > 250 for automatic LCD brightness control.

 <br/>